AiconNetworks/aicons/aicons/bayesbrainGPT/utility_function/utility_function.md

    - Handle edge cases gracefully

 5. **Documentation**

    - Document all parameters
    - Explain the utility function's purpose
    - Provide usage examples

+6. **String Representation**
+   - Always implement `__str__` method
+   - Show the mathematical formula or computation
+   - Include key parameters in the string representation
+   - Make it clear what the utility function is computing

 ## Integration